Alaska Visa now offering 70,000 miles after $3K in purchases

 Quick Thoughts

-I long loved Alaska Mileage Plan miles for their terrific sweet spots and the ability to add a free stopover on a one-way award.
-Unfortunately, ever since they moved to a meaningless “award chart” with variable pricing (in quotations since the mileage rates listed don’t mean much), they have devalued many awards, fumbled the launch of Starlux awards, and generally eroded my faith in their continuing value with incredibly high pricing on many partner awards.
+I used to love Alaska Mileage Plan miles for their terrific sweet spots and the ability to add a free stopover on a one-way award.
+Over the last couple of years, they have devalued many awards, fumbled the launch of Starlux awards, and generally eroded my faith in their continuing value with incredibly high pricing on many partner awards.
+That said, they recently announced a unified award chart that should create much more uniform value across programs.

-That said, there are still some bright spots to be found on Alaska partners if you hunt around enough.
+Until that new chart takes effect, there are some bright spots that remain within Alaska’s current charts if you hunt around enough.
 The welcome bonus here can be enough to fly business class to Europe or Asia and Tim recently showed how you can even get to and from Southern Africa in flat bed business class for 70,000 miles.
-This welcome bonus certainly can be used to excellent value even if not quite as predictably strong as in the past.
+The move to a unified

 Given that Alaska does not partner with transferable points programs, the best way to earn Alaska miles is typically through credit card welcome bonuses.
 As Alaska bonuses go, this is about as good as it gets — so if you’ve had the Alaska Visa on your mind, this may be a good time to jump on it.